testdouble/testdouble.js/README.md

 test](https://github.com/testdouble/contributing-tests/wiki/Subject) with fake
 ones controlled by your test.

-We provide a top-level method called `td.replace()` that operates in two different modes: CommonJS module replacement and object-property replacement.
+We provide a top-level function called `td.replace()` that operates in two different modes: CommonJS module replacement and object-property replacement.
-Both modes will, by default, perform a deep clone the real dependency which replaces all functions it encounters with fake test double functions that can be configured by your test to either stub responses or assert invocations.
+Both modes will, by default, perform a deep clone of the real dependency which replaces all functions it encounters with fake test double functions which can, in turn, be configured by your test to either stub responses or assert invocations.

 #### Module replacement with Node.js

 **`td.replace('../path/to/module'[, customReplacement])`**

-If you're using Node.js and don't mind using the CommonJS `require()` method in your tests (you can still use `import`/`export` in your production code, assuming you're compiling it down for consumption by your tests), testdouble.js uses a library we wrote called [quibble](https://github.com/testdouble/quibble) to monkey-patch `require()` so that your subject will automatically receive your
+If you're using Node.js and don't mind using the CommonJS `require()` function in your tests (you can still use `import`/`export` in your production code, assuming you're compiling it down for consumption by your tests), testdouble.js uses a library we wrote called [quibble](https://github.com/testdouble/quibble) to monkey-patch `require()` so that your subject will automatically receive your